madjaqk/explanations/big_O.md

 ##Further Thoughts

-* __Average case__: Though all of this, we've been looking at worst-case time complexity.
+* __Average case__: Through all of this, we've been looking at worst-case time complexity.
 There's an argument that it would make more sense to focus on average-case instead; after all, that's what the performance will be most of time, whereas the worst case could be very rare.
-(Indeed, the preferred method for maximizing a linear system, [Dantzig's simplex algorithm](https://en.wikipedia.org/wiki/Simplex_algorithm), is used because of its polynomial average case, although it's been shown to have worst-cast `O(2^n)`.)
+(Indeed, the preferred method for maximizing a linear system, [Dantzig's simplex algorithm](https://en.wikipedia.org/wiki/Simplex_algorithm), is used because of its polynomial time average case, although it's been shown to have worst-cast `O(2^n)`.)
 It's worth keeping in mind, but programmers are a pessimistic lot, so the standard in the field is to look at worst-case.
 * __Best case__: Similarly, you might be wondering about best-case time complexity.
 This is usually only a curiousity, but understanding what type of input would lead to your best-case performance can be very helpful, as if you know your data will look a certain way you can tailor your algorithm to fit it.
 For example, if you don't know anything about the data that will be fed in, you'd never choose bubble sort over quicksort.
 However, if you know your data will already be almost entirely sorted, with maybe a few elements slightly out of place, then bubble sort will be very close to its `O(n)` best-case, whereas quicksort will still take `O(n log n)`.
 * __Space complexity__: We can also measure space complexity, how much memory a program will need, in terms of Big O notation.
 It's generally less important than time complexity in modern environments--it's easier to add memory to your system than add hours to the day--but it's an important consideration if you're working in a system with tight limits on memory, such as a wristwatch or a Mars lander, or if you're trapped decades in the past.
 There's generally a trade off between time and space, with fast algorithms requiring more memory, but it's not definitive; you can write something that both takes a long time *and* uses all of your memory (like, say, recursive Fibonacci).
 * __`O(∞)`__: Just for fun, here's an example of an algorithm with the worst possible performance.
 Behold the bogosort: